AlphaForgeBench: Benchmarking End-to-End Trading Strategy Design with Large Language Models: Experiments

 \section{Experiments}

 We validate \projectname along two complementary evaluation tracks that mirror the two-stage dataset construction. \textbf{Track~1} (real-world queries) evaluates all 633 single-asset queries from Stage~1 to establish ecological validity, baseline difficulty calibration, and a consistency check against the structured track. \textbf{Track~2} (structured queries) evaluates the 270 queries from Stage~2 organized by the $3\times 3$ level--grade taxonomy, enabling fine-grained diagnosis of model strengths, weaknesses, and specific failure modes across difficulty dimensions.
+This dual-track design also serves as an empirical bias-mitigation mechanism: concordance between model rankings on Stage~1 (real-world) and Stage~2 (LLM-augmented) queries validates that the structured generation process preserves genuine capability differences rather than introducing systematic distributional bias favoring particular models.